Code-Institute-Submissions/Dimifabbridf96-django-streaming-music-app_DecResub/README.md

 * Found a bug that allows the user to add an image instead of an mp3 file in the Song Form, solved by creating a validation that checks the file content of the file uploaded restricting the allowed only audio/MPEG content, showing to the user a message in the home page, if successfully ('Song added successfully'), if unsuccessfully ('Song was not added, the file needs to be mp3, please try again')

 * Found a bug that raises an error when the album title is more than 1 word, fixed using as distinctive parameter the id instead of the title

+* By mistake on the first creation of my AWS bucket I left the secret key and access key public, solved changing the parameters, and hide it in env.py as per Secret key and Database

 ## Remaining bugs
 * At the moment, no new bug discovered